SHOWS

 ST. ELMO SONGWRITER SERIES 1ST THURSDAY OF EVERY MONTH

-First Thursday of Every Month - August 7th
+First Thursday of Every Month - September 4th - feat.
+Nathan Bell and Butch Ross

 Hosted by songwriter, Richard Daigle.
 A night of talented touring and local songwriters sharing their heart and experience in an intimate listening room.